+Explaining the spatial variation in debts and credits

-Debts and credits are associated with the type, magnitude and directionality of land cover changes
+Spatial variation of land cover changes drives current debts and credits

 Land cover changes have not been homogenous across the contiguous USA (Fig. 3).
 For instance, much of the area in the central United States has experienced large scale conversion of grasslands (Fig. 3D) into croplands (Fig. 3E).
 Forest loss has been concentrated in the Northwest as well as along the Appalachian Mountains (Fig. 3B), where forests have been mostly converted to grasslands (Fig. 3D), including pasture.
 Urban development has occurred around major metropolitan areas across the entire US, although particularly in the East (Fig. 3A).
 In contrast, the vast areas of desert and shrubland of the Southwest have experienced only very limited land cover change.
 We hypothesised that some of the spatial patterns in debts and credits predicted by our model should reflect this spatial segregation of different types of land cover changes.
 To test this hypothesis, we modelled the magnitude of the predicted debts and credits as a function of changes in land cover.
 We found extinction debts to be significantly associated with urban and cropland gain, and with loss of wetland (Fig. 4 and Table S3).
 This is consistent with earlier findings that increases in cropland and urban cover are associated with declines in bird diversity20,21; similarly, wetlands are important habitats for birds22 and it is thus unsurprising that recent wetland loss is associated with extinction debts.
 We found that colonisation credits were only significantly associated with recent loss of grasslands.
 While this association might appear at first surprising, it could be a consequence of the inclusion of pasture within the grassland category of NLCD: because pastures are globally associated with reduced animal diversity23, the reduction of grassland might result in future benefits to biodiversity.